 - Cognitive: Driver takes their mind off the task of driving; daydreaming

-Because texting requires all three of these functions, it is an alarming distraction that seems to be on the rise, especially in the population of least experienced drivers - teens.
-Anti-texting campaigns are helping to make all drivers aware of the dangers of distracted driving.
-States including Maryland, Virginia and the District have passed traffic laws aimed at stopping these dangerous practice, but the accident statistics keep climbing; and the families effected by personal injuries in these entirely preventable accidents are left to cope with lives that have been shattered by an instant of someone else's careless driving.
+Because texting requires all three of these functions, it is an alarming distraction that is on the rise as a leading cause of accident, especially in the population of least experienced drivers – teens.
+Anti-texting campaigns such as the “End Distracting Driving” program are helping to make all drivers aware of the dangers of distracted driving.
+States including Maryland, Virginia, and the District have passed traffic laws aimed at stopping these dangerous practice, but the accident statistics keep climbing, and the families affected by personal injuries in these entirely preventable accidents are left to cope with lives that have been shattered by an instant of someone else's careless driving.

 Distraction Caused by Cell Phone Use While Driving